 What is the cost and how are payments made?

-ePN first pays county recording fees and then gets reimbursed from you via an Automated Clearing House (ACH) electronic debit from your account on a daily basis. ePN charges a small transaction fee per eRecorded document that can be paid via ACH on a daily or monthly basis. ePN does not charge a setup or on-going annual fee.
+ePN first pays county recording fees and then gets reimbursed from you via an Automated Clearing House (ACH) electronic debit from your account on a daily basis. ePN charges a small transaction fee per eRecorded document that can be paid via ACH on a daily or monthly basis. ePN does not charge a setup fee.
 You only pay per document recorded. ePN does not charge its transaction fee if a document is rejected.

 What if the county rejects my document?

 If a document is rejected, you are not charged for recording fees or the transaction fee.
 The document is returned to you a rejection reason from the county.
 You can then make the needed correction & resubmit the document.
 If one document of a multi-document package is rejected, the whole package is returned to you so that you can keep the integrity of the document recording order.